georgeweigt/pingpong/README.md

 `pingpong` communicates with a local `geth` process over the loopback interface 127.0.0.1

-The code is under construction.
+This project is under construction.
 Currently the `auth/ack` message exchange is working.

 See the directory `src` for individual source files.
 `pingpong.c` is the cat of source files from `src`